ephect-io/documentation/README.md

 ## Pre-compile the application

-If you setup PHP-ZTS, good choice, you can generate your application without browser by typing:
+If you setup **PHP-ZTS**, good choice, you can generate your application without browser by typing:

     php egg compile